Which Streaming Service is Best for Horror? A Ranking (2024)

 Cons: Small library, very unwieldy UI.

 The main knock on the Peacock film library is typically that it’s still pretty small in terms of size and scope.
-That holds true here, but the service manages to one-up Netflix this October by the fact that they’ve shelled out for some marquee content.
-They can also now boast quite a bit of quality vintage horror from the 1980s (Night of the Demons, The Beyond, etc), and a smattering of indie films.
+That holds true here, but the service manages to one-up Netflix this October by the fact that they’ve shelled out for some marquee content, including classic Universal Horror movies like Frankenstein.
+They can also now boast quite a bit of quality vintage horror from the 1980s (Day of the Dead, The Changeling, etc), and a smattering of indie films.

-The downside, unfortunately, is that it’s difficult to ultimately tell exactly how robust the Peacock horror library is because there doesn’t seem to be an option to browse the entire genre from A-Z on the service.
-The streamer’s UI is deeply confusing, obsessed with the concept of grouping its films together in themed collections rather than simply allowing the user to browse through a specific genre to gauge its depth.
+The downside, unfortunately, is that it’s difficult to ultimately tell exactly how robust the Peacock horror library is because the UI makes it very difficult to browse an entire genre from A-Z, especially if you’re not already a subscriber.
+The streamer’s UI is deeply confusing in general, seemingly obsessed with the concept of grouping its films together in themed collections rather than simply allowing the user to browse through a specific genre to gauge its depth.
 This ultimately holds it back from perhaps ranking even higher.
+Just let us see the movies!

 5. Amazon Prime Video